AraBlocks/ara-identity/README.md

 <a name="archive"></a>
 ### `aid.archive(identity, opts)`
 Archive an Ara ID into the Ara network where `identity` is the Ara Identity object created using `create()` method.
-To learn more about archiving, see [Ara Identity Archiver][Ara Identity Archiver]
+See also [Ara Identity Archiver][Ara Identity Archiver].
 ```js
 const context = require('ara-context')()
 const opts = {